whitneyburton/portfolios/students/20150814-marla_brizel-m2.markdown

 ### Feedback to Me

 * **Lovisa Svallingson**, Traffic Spy teammate: "I really enjoyed working with you because you made it easy to be very direct with you.
 We could be very direct with each other in terms of expectations, what needed to be done and we discussed like adults when we had differing opinions on whatever.
 And you were good knowing when you could let us wear the project management hat and when it was good for you to step in and lead."

+* **Rose Kohn**, 1507: "You were the first person to reach out and offer help before we came to school.
+Your help continued through the module, and your explanation of the tough relationship on Sales Engine made it all clear for me."

 ## Community